 The EPA recommends testing your home for Radon gas every two years.
 This is especially important if your home has a Radon mitigation system installed.
-But all homes should be tested periodically, since soil changes over time, and the gasses being released under your home two or three years from now may differ greatly from those released today.
+But all homes should be tested periodically since soil changes over time, and the gasses being released under your home two or three years from now may differ significantly from those released today.

 Testing is also recommended after large construction and landscaping projects near your home, as these can disturb the soil enough to change the flow of Radon gas.
 Many realtors and lenders also advise their clients to have a radon test done with their home inspection.
 That way, there’s time to address the issue should Radon be a problem in the home.
 For more information, download the EPA’s guide to Radon for home buyers and sellers.

 Remember, your home is where you and your family spend most of your time.

 Just as it’s important to protect your investment with a professional home inspection, it’s important to protect your family with a Radon test performed by a licensed and certified Radon measurement technician.